Jeniya14/jeni-todo/README.md

 - JavaScript

 ## Deployment:
-The project is deployed and accessible at [https://jeniya14.github.io/jenitodo.github.io/](https://jeniya14.github.io/jenitodo.github.io/).
+The project is deployed and accessible at [https://jeniya14.github.io/jenitodo.github.io/](https://jeniya14.github.io/jenitodo.github.io/) (Not a responsive webpage ).

 Feel free to clone or fork this repository to explore and enhance your understanding of web development.
 Any feedback or contributions are welcome!